Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Graphcet](assets/images/readme-images/graphcet1.png)

-"Fin" (Black circle) means "End" Point on this graph.
+"Fin" (Black circle) means "End" on this graph.
 I wanted to change it through the [Lucid Graph Website](https://lucid.app/lucidchart) but then I was limited by the free version, could not modificate anything more on the graph without suscribing for a premium access.